1977 Egyptian bread riots: End of the riots

 To help the country to counter the riots, the IMF conceded a $150 million loan to Egypt to re-establish order.
 The cut to subsidies was suspended and the country had to rethink its domestic and foreign policies.

 In a public speech in the days that followed the insurrections, the President claimed that the violences were instigated and organised by the Communists, backed by the Soviet Union, and by the left.
+He also stated that democracy had its own teeth, the next time he would be ruthless.
 Part of the responsibility was also attributed to Libya, with which Egypt had tense relations following the lack of economic support in the aftermath of the 1967 War against Israel.
 Three weeks after the bread riots the government organized a plebiscite on an eight-points programme.